 - 1. A second failure of a nursing course constitutes grounds for dismissal from the nursing program. - 2.
-Substantiated claims of cheating or violations of academic integrity constitute grounds for dismissal from the nursing program (see "Cheating Policy" and "Professional Behavior" within this handbook). - 3.
-Gross misconduct, such as behaviors that endanger patient safety, patient confidentiality, or behaviors in direct opposition to the clinical instructor's direction, may result in immediate dismissal from the program. - 4.
+Substantiated claims of cheating or violations of academic integrity constitute grounds for dismissal from the nursing program (see Academic Integrity Policy, Cheating Policy and Professional Behavior within this handbook). - 3.
+Gross misconduct, such as behaviors that endanger patient safety, patient confidentiality, or behaviors in direct opposition to the clinical/course instructor's direction, may result in immediate dismissal from the program. - 4.
 If, in the judgment of the instructor or supervisory person in a contracted clinical facility, there is reason to question the emotional or physical condition of a student or the safety or the quality of nursing care provided, the instructor has the responsibility to dismiss the student from the clinical or university laboratory (see Procedure for Interventions Related to Essential Functional Standards and Clinical Performance).